Nigeltavaguta/simple-calculator-app-Java-Swing/README.md

-Java Swing Calculator
-This is a simple calculator application built using Java Swing, a GUI toolkit for Java.
-The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division
+This calculator application is built using Java Swing, a powerful GUI toolkit for Java, which enables users to effortlessly execute fundamental arithmetic operations including addition, subtraction, multiplication, and division.
 Features
 Basic arithmetic operations: addition, subtraction, multiplication, division.
 Clear button to reset the calculator.